-Join Scott Simpson for an in-depth discussion in this video Using the exercise files, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Using the exercise files, part of Learning Bash Scripting.

 If you're a member of lynda.com, you have access to the files used in this course.
 Here, you can see the exercise files for this course.
 I have them in my home directory but you could put them wherever you need to on your system.
 Depending on your setup, you could copy the files to a folder after unzipping them or send them to a remote machine with a utility like sftp, if that machine has SSH access enabled.
 However you get them to where you'll be working, here's a quick overview of the files.
 The first file, auth.log, is a sample of an Ubuntu authorization log, which we'll use later in the course.